Yandex Cloud

 sensors_df = spark.read.csv("s3a://<input_bucket_name>/csv/sensors.csv", header=True)

-# Joining tables by the vehicle_id column
+# Joining tables on the vehicle_id column

 joined_df = coords_df.join(sensors_df, on="vehicle_id", how="inner")